chrisroselli/oak-template-generator/README.md

 ## Getting Started

-Open you terminal or you can download iTerm(Mac only) [here](https://www.iterm2.com)
+Open your terminal or you can download iTerm(Mac only) [here](https://www.iterm2.com)

 You'll need to install Node.js: